EXTRADEEN/holberton-low_level_programming/pointers_arrays_strings/README.md

 1-strncat - Is a function that cancatenates tho strings 2-strncpy - Is a function that copies a string.
 3-strcmp - Is a function that compares two strings.
+4-rev_array - Is a function that reverse the content of an array of integers.